Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### FeatureConfig module

-The first important part is adding the ability to track the feature state, so that we can change the behavior of our application correspondingly.
+The first important part is adding the ability to track the feature state to change the behavior of our application correspondingly.

 To implement this, we should follow the next steps:
 - add the `isPublicDashboardFeatureEnabled` boolean field to the `FeatureConfig` model;